jingyunw/Capstone_Project/README.md

 Evaluation on holdout test set for VNQ, IYR, REM, and REK.

 ### Why select these 4?
-For better interpretation, please refer to the "close price" plot shown above.
+For better understanding, please refer to the "close price" plot shown above.
 The initial approach was performed on VNQ.
 IYR has a similar price range and trend to VNQ.
 REM has a slightly different trend from VNQ, and the price range for REM is far away from VNQ.
 REK has a totally different price range and trend from VNQ.

 <img src="images/vnq_iyr_rem_rek_REG.png">
 <img src="images/vnq_iyr_CM_PP.png">